Unknown0028/handwritten-digit-classification/README.md

-##This project implements a neural network model to classify handwritten digits from 0 to 9.
+#This project implements a neural network model to classify handwritten digits from 0 to 9.
 It utilizes the MNIST dataset, a well-known benchmark for handwritten digit recognition.
---using the anaconda has the environment.